DebugMate/react-native/README.md

 ## Installation

-To install Debugmate for React Native, you can use either npm or yarn:
+To install DebugMate for React Native, you can use either npm:

 ```bash
 npm install debugmate-react-native